Missing 81-year-old survives six days trapped in snowbound SUV

-(NewsNation) — An 81-year-old man was found alive after being trapped in snow for nearly a week, with little to eat and only one blanket to stay warm.
+(NewsNation) — An 81-year-old man was found alive after being trapped in snow for nearly a week with little to eat and only one blanket to keep him warm.

 Jerry Jouret had last been heard from on Feb.
 24, the day he set out driving from Big Pine, California to Gardnerville, Nevada.